Sign-twisted generating functions of the odd length for Weyl groups of type $D$: Introduction

 \subsection{Sign-twisted generating functions}

-Given a Weyl group $(W,S)$, for each $I\subseteq S$, we write $W_I$ for the standard \emph{parabolic subgroup} of $W$ generated by $I$, and by $W^I$ the unique \emph{left cosets representatives of minimum length} for $W_I$ in $W$.
-The \emph{sign-twisted generating function} of the odd length over $W^I$ is
+Given a Weyl group $(W,S)$, for each $I\subseteq S$, we write $W_I$ for the standard \emph{parabolic subgroup} of $W$ generated by $I$, and $W^I$ for the unique \emph{left cosets representatives of minimum length} of $W_I$ in $W$.
+The \emph{sign-twisted generating function} of the odd length over $W^I$ is defined by

 where $\ell(w)$ is the usual Coxeter length of $w$.
 A remarkable property of the odd length is that its sign-twisted generating function over the corresponding Weyl group always has an elegant factorization \cite{BC19,Ste19}.